HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 If you find your website's first versus third-party script payloads is similar to the graph above, it is key that you should work with your engineering organization to try and get this number down.
 It can only help your users if you do.

-### Dynamic import()
+### Dynamic `import()`

-[Dynamic `import()](https://v8.dev/features/dynamic-import)` is a variant of the [static `import` syntax](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/import) that can be run anywhere in a script, whereas static `import` expressions must be run at the top of a JavaScript file and nowhere else.
+[Dynamic `import()`](https://v8.dev/features/dynamic-import) is a variant of the [static `import` syntax](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/import) that can be run anywhere in a script, whereas static `import` expressions must be run at the top of a JavaScript file and nowhere else.

-Dynamic `import()` allows developers to effectively "split" off chunks of JavaScript code from their main bundles to be loaded on-demand, which can improve startup performance by loading less JavaScript up front.
+Dynamic `import()` allows developers to effectively "split" off chunks of JavaScript code from their main bundles to be loaded on-demand, which can improve startup performance by loading less JavaScript upfront.

 {{ figure_markup(
-    caption="The number of mobile pages using dynamic `import()`.", content="0.34%",
+    caption="The percentage of mobile pages using dynamic `import()`.", content="0.34%",
     classes="big-number",
     sheets_gid="563835654",